Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please return a completed Volunteer Application (PDF) to one of the Library's Service Desks and you will be contacted regarding upcoming volunteer opportunities.
-Applications can also be found at the one of the Services Desks at the library.
+Applications can also be found at the Service Desks at the Library.

 You can register online and bring your registration number to the Customer Services desk.
 Photo identification and proof of current residence is required.
-Those under the age of 18 need a parent/guardian’s signature.
+Those under the age of 18 must have a parent or guardian present.
 Library card application forms are also available in the Library.

 Please remember: you must have your library card to access any of the library’s services.
 (Checking out or renewing items, using a computer, or paying fines/fees.
 This includes accessing your account from home via the Internet or over the phone.)

 Visit our online catalog.
 You can search by title, author, words or phrases or subject.
 Select Check Availability and More Info for status and location of item.
 To search other libraries, select the assigned branch.